wyuting0/wyuting0.github.io/content/blog/perfectionism.md

 The goal was to "Post something every month, whatever it might be, just for the sake of creating."
 However, I found it hard to stick to this.
 Why?
 Perfectionism.
 I was too hung up on making my content the absolute best.
 The perfect feeling, the perfect words.
 There was just one problem.
 Perfection is unachievable.
 I just couldn't find that perfect idea.

 "Perfection is the enemy of progress" is a truism so splendid and fundamental that it explains many situations in our existence.
-This saying helped me to realise the destructive features of perfectionism and look at how to profit from the process of progress that is the key to a more satisfying and successful life.
+This saying helped me realise the destructive features of perfectionism and look at how to profit from the process of progress, the key to a more satisfying and successful life.

 ## Progress Over Perfection